Publish your first egghead lesson

 Stuck?
 Can't think of anything to record?

 This is normal.

 As far as coming up with your first topic goes, just think about something that would be useful to a developer.
 Think of a tool, a technique, or a practice that you've used in the past.
-You can also claim a requested lesson in the egghead Instructor Center.

 Please note that there is no need to worry about repeating content that might exist on egghead already.
 We aren't concerned with repetition at all!
 Often people learning new concepts appreciate seeing the same content taught with multiple approaches.

 We also don't worry about pre-requisites-- if we did, every topic would need at least 30 lessons to cover completely.
 You can start by assuming the viewer has a certain level of knowledge, and the viewer can assume that more lessons will be made later to fill in holes or go into more depth.